Kaihangarau Rūri Whenua

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Survey technicians may progress by becoming a fully qualified surveyor, or by working in a management role.
+Survey technicians may progress to set up their own business by becoming a fully qualified surveyor, or move into management roles.

 - Survey Photogrammetrist